seboghpub/goyammer/README.md

 ## Login:

-First one needs to get a Yammer access token.
+After an app has been registered, one needs to get a Yammer access token.
 Using:

 ~~~ {.bash}
 goyammer login --client <xyz>